ThoughtWorksInc/TWU101-TDDIntro/README.md

 Sometimes our tests need specific return values from the objects they depend upon.
 Mockito provides the when/thenReturn functionality to support this.

+In the example below, we want to make sure that our `TimePrinter` object prints out the time that is provided by the `DateTime` object that we inject into it.
+It's much easier for us to use a mock `DateTime` and instruct that mock to return a specific value (in this case "2013-04-08 16:33:17") that to create a real `DateTime` object and force it to have a specific value.
+Mocking this object is especially valuable in this case because it insulates our tests from changes in the behavior of `DateTime` formatting.

 ``` java
 @Test
 public void shouldPrintTime() {